Matzo on glass plate which reads Bondage and Freedom

 sesame sweet potatoes on white plate

-Looking for the perfect lemon garlic asparagus side dish?
-Enter this garlic roasted asparagus.
+Looking for the perfect roasted lemon pepper asparagus side dish?
 Once you make it once, you’ll want it with every meal!

 Lemon Garlic Roasted Asparagus